 To create a white washed finish, I grabbed some white paint and mixed it with water in a 2:1 ratio (two parts paint to one part water).
 I quickly painted on the mixture and then, before it dried, I wiped it off and allowed it to dry.
 You can continue to repeat these steps until you get the level of white-wash you prefer.
 Once this is achieved, you can sand it down a bit for a more rustic finish if desired.

 I created a couple stencils using my Cricut and contact paper.
-I applied the stencil where I wanted it, and, using the small, round sponge brush, I dabbed on a little of the red acrylic paint.
-Just so you don’t get too much paint onto the coaster, dab the sponge brush on a paper towel until you reach the right amount of paint.
+I applied the stencil where I wanted it, and using a small, round sponge brush, I dabbed on a little of the red acrylic paint.
+Just so you don't get too much paint onto the coaster, dab the sponge brush on a paper towel until you reach the right amount of paint.
 Once you have filled in the stencil, carefully remove it, and wait for it to completely dry.
 (Another option is to apply the colored vinyl lettering and forego the stencil, but I wanted it to look a little more rustic.)
 To seal everything up, apply a coat of polycrylic with a small sponge brush.

 The last thing is adding a few cork pads to the bottom to avoid scratches on the furniture, and you're set.